Skip to content

 The senseless killings of George Floyd, Breonna Taylor, Ahmaud Arbery in the first five months of this year, and countless other citizens, based on the social construction of a superior race or indigenous ancestry, since this country’s founding, is unconscionable.
 The continued dehumanization of American citizens and those who immigrate to the United States for our promise of political, economic, or religious freedom, devalues each of us.

-Since 1942, the mission of the American Psychosomatic Society (APS) has been to integrate the mind, brain, body, and social context to advance well-being and health, and prevent and treat disease.
+Since 1942, the mission of the Society for Biopsychosocial Science and Medicine (APS) has been to integrate the mind, brain, body, and social context to advance well-being and health, and prevent and treat disease.
 In the 21st century, we find our mission more critical than ever.
 We know that racism contributes to disparities in quality of life, healthspan, and life expectancy.
-It is our duty as human beings and citizens of this world, and our responsibility as APS members, to stand against racism.
+It is our duty as human beings and citizens of this world, and our responsibility as SBSM members, to stand against racism.

 The long-standing inequities, injustices, pain, and suffering that generations have lived with for hundreds of years due to systemic, structural, institutional, and everyday racism and discrimination must end.
 Our society will NOT bear witness silently to the continued dehumanization, oppression, and systemic annihilation of castes that were colonized, enslaved, and intentionally rendered as other, as inferior, as less than.